kakyoism/kkappkit/README.md

 - generate the GUI based on a config file.
 - focus on writing main logic and designing data model;
 - handle default values, presets, and per-parameter help documentation.
-- allow user to quickly modify the data model and doc, and reflect the changes onto the UI for free.
+- quickly modify the data model and doc, and reflect the changes onto the UI for free.
-- keep the app transparent by giving user useful diagnostics (more on this later).
+- keep the app transparent by showing useful diagnostics (more on this later).

 ### More examples